NadiraNipa/NadiraNipa/README.md

 ---

-⚡ *“Transforming research into practical AI solutions for real-world impact.”*
+⚡ *“Passionate about transforming research into practical AI solutions, while continuously learning and growing in ML/AI.”*